orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner.md

 Rollback some of the changes that have taken place during the current process.

 - parameters
-    - `changes`: must be "in-memory-form-data" as of Orbeon Forms 2017.2
+    - `changes`: must be "in-memory-form-data"

 At the beginning of a top-level process, the current state of: